DimitriusSid/university-management-system/README.md

 ##

 ### What was used:
-1. Spring MVC as a design pattern
+1. Spring MVC as a design pattern (CRUD operations)
 2. Maven for adding dependencies
 3. Hibernate to connect the application with databases
 4. PostgreSQL as a database